VTA's Next Network

 Next Network Project Schedule

 Throughout the summer of 2016, VTA will seek community input on the three network design concepts as well as transit network design priorities.
 We will analyze community input in the fall of Fall 2016 and a develop a draft network design that will be released in early 2017 for public review.
-A second round of outreach will refine the draft network concept prior to consideration by VTA’s Board of Directors in April of 2017.
+A third round of outreach will refine the draft network concept prior to consideration by VTA’s Board of Directors in April of 2017.